-Learn how to tell the difference
+Learn How to Tell the Difference

 “Allergies” “sinusitis” and “congestion” are terms that we tend to use interchangeably on a regular basis even though they are very different.
 This mistake might not be of much consequence in every-day conversations but it can have a great impact when it comes to figuring out the best treatment for your symptoms.
+Today we’ll finally clear it up for you, is it congestion, allergies or sinus infection?

-Lets start with learning about congestion.
+Let’s start with learning about congestion.
 Everyone’s nose congests and decongests throughout the day.
 Congestion is a general term that refers to a feeling of stuffiness in the turbinates (fleshy passageways inside your nose) caused by an increase in blood volume to the vessels that line the turbinates.
 Congestion is stimulated by a number of triggers such as a change in weather, exercise, food, postural changes, stress, perfumes, hormonal imbalance, smoke, as well as many others.
-Congestion is a symptom of many illnesses, but not an illness in itself.
+It is a symptom of many illnesses, but not an illness in itself.

 Sinusitis refers to the inflammation of the lining of the sinuses.
 The sinuses are air filled cavities in the skull and facial bones.
 You have four sinus cavities: